Human-Augment-Analytics/NFHM/README.md

 `$ bin/ingest_embed`
 - From the workbench of Redis Insight, pass a simple search string to the `gbif` queue:
    - `LPUSH embedder "{}"`

+## Database Versioning.

+We use Flyway to version the Postgres DB.
+To make a new migration/version, add `.sql` file named per the [Flyway Naming Conventions](https://flywaydb.org/documentation/concepts/migrations#naming-conventions). `V#__DESCRIPTION.SQL` to the `postgres/migrations` directory.
+Then rebuild the docker container.

 ## Running and tagging experiments